argoproj-labs/training-material/argo-workflows/install-using-helm/ui.md

 Helm allows us to configure our deployment by modifying [the default values](https://github.com/argoproj/argo-helm/blob/main/charts/argo-workflows/values.yaml).

-The argo-server (and thus the UI) defaults to client authentication, which requires clients to provide their Kubernetes bearer token in order to authenticate.
-For more information, refer to the [Argo Server Auth Mode documentation](https://argoproj.github.io/argo-workflows/argo-server-auth-mode/).
-We will switch the authentication mode to server so that we can bypass the UI login for now.
+**The argo-server (and thus the UI) defaults to client authentication, which requires clients to provide their Kubernetes bearer token in order to authenticate.** For more information, refer to the [Argo Server Auth Mode documentation](https://argoproj.github.io/argo-workflows/argo-server-auth-mode/).

+We will switch the authentication mode to server so that we can bypass the UI login for now. **This is not something we recommend for production installs.**

 ```
 helm repo add argo https://argoproj.github.io/argo-helm